-Small charming villages is the specialty of France and as the summer is just across the corner, here is my suggestion of what to visit along the Dordogne River.
-This is my choice of places we had visited last summer during our 10 days holidays in France.
-If you have no idea how to spend those precious days from your annual paid leave, I’ll be happy to inspire you and to make you follow my itinerary.
+Small charming villages is the specialty of France and as the summer is just across the corner, here is my suggestion for some of the most beautiful places to visit along the Dordogne River.
+This is my choice of places we had visited during our 10 days summer holiday in France: it includes some of the most beautiful villages, as well as old castles, amazing gardens and one medieval village.Ready for the summer?
+Discover the most beautiful places along the Dordogne River in France with this itinerary!Click To Tweet

 The Dordogne is a river in the central part of Southern France.
-It crosses 5 departments (Puy-de-Dôme, Corrèze, Lot, Dordogne and Gironde) and 3 regions (Auvergne, Limousin and Périgord) before it flows into the Gironde near Bordeaux.
+It crosses 5 departments (Puy-de-Dôme, Corrèze, Lot, Dordogne and Gironde) and 3 regions (Auvergne-Rhône-Alpes, Occitanie and Nouvelle-Aquitaine) before it flows into the Gironde near Bordeaux.
 The upper part of the Dordogne is characterized by fast waters flowing through deep gorges with vertical cliffs and steep banks.
 After Argentat the river gets calmer and in Périgord the valley opens wide.

 Argentat-sur-Dordogne is a small town on the Dordogne River with tiny streets, old houses and lively riverside.
 We enjoyed a few lovely evenings sitting outside at one of the numerous restaurants on the riverbank, watching the sunset colouring the houses on the other bank in gold, red and purple.
 I must admit that Argentat is not on the official list, but you can judge it yourself – isn’t it simply postcard-worthy?